jonbca/RaCTPP/README.md

     $ bundle install

-Then, go into the `src` directory and run the build process:
+Then, go into the `ext/ractpp` directory and run the build process:

     $ ruby extconf.rb --with-ractpp-include=/path/to/FaCT++-1.5.0/src/Kernel --with-ractpp-lib=/path/to/FaCT++-1.5.0/src/Kernel/obj